Trauma, Sleep, and Epigenetics

 3

-Conversion to Dopamine: The enzymatic transformation within the central nervous system.
+Conversion to Dopamine: Enzymatic transformation within the central nervous system.

 4

-Packaging and Release: Storage in synaptic vesicles for neurological utilization.
+Packaging and Release: Storage in synaptic vesicles for neurotransmission.

 5